-EYFS follow the 'Development Matters' Document to guide the teaching and learning of our youngest children at the start of their math's journeys.
-The key skills and math's facts are taught through play and exploring using lots of different equipment through continuous provision and objective led guided sessions with our Foundation Stage staff.
+EYFS follow the 'Development Matters' Document to guide the teaching and learning of our youngest children at the start of their maths journeys.
+The key skills and maths facts are taught through play and exploring using lots of different equipment through continuous provision and objective led guided sessions with our Foundation Stage staff.

 Across Key Stage One and Two Maths, White Rose is used as a support tool for planning teaching and learning activities which are appropriate and accessible for all children.
-Teachers use their own knowledge of where any gaps in learning are, to focus on these key aspects within lessons.
-Problem-solving and reasoning questions are incorporated within lessons to allow all children the chance to discuss and develop their mathematical vocabulary.
+Teachers use their own knowledge of where gaps in learning are, as a result of school closures, to focus on these key aspects within lessons.
+Problem-solving and reasoning questions are incorporated within daily lessons to allow all children the chance to discuss and develop their mathematical vocabulary.